Emotional Investing Control

 But you can reduce its influence on your decisions.

-Turn this into a system
+Turn emotional control into a system

 Reading creates clarity.
 A written system creates consistency.